 Third-party data is data collected by companies known as data aggregators, businesses that deal primarily in trading large data sets from a plethora of sources.
 Unlike the first two sources, third-party data is the only data set that isn’t collected directly from the primary sources.

-Understanding the interactions between these three sources is the first step in creating data-driven campaigns.
+Understanding the interactions between these three types is the first step in creating data-driven campaigns.
 Essentially, second- and third-party data are meant to supplement the brand’s first-party data.
 The end result of this integration is a robust data set of prospective new consumers sharing the same profile as previous customers, thus ensuring quality engagements with a high intent audience.

 It might be intimidating at first because of course, not everyone is a data scientist.
 However, Adtech companies recognize the growing need for digital media campaigns and have developed various tools to support marketers.
 This is where the Data Management Platform (DMP) comes to the rescue.